surifirstpin/biplus_documentation/version.1/Reports.md

 Here we have selected two dimensions and one measure field in this example.

-> Note : To hide the
+> Note : To hide the Explore /visualise section that displays dimensions and measure click on  double angle r

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/5097c9d785e4562444bb51ed2695045c47873f8f/images/full_rep1.png)